coralogix/workshops/docs/index.md

 ## Coralogix Workshops

-These workshops are designed to help learn and practice observability and practice integrations to the Coralogix platform.
+These workshops are designed to help learn and practice observability and practice integrations to the Coralogix platform

-These workshops are not documentation- Coralogix platform documentation is located [here](https://coralogix.com/docs/).
+These workshops are not documentation- Coralogix platform documentation is located [here](https://coralogix.com/docs/)

 ### OpenTelemetry Microservices Workshop